Top 11 Malware Strains of 2021 — And How to Stop Them

 Description: Agent Tesla is capable of stealing data from mail clients, web browsers, and File Transfer Protocol (FTP) servers.
 This malware can also capture screenshots, videos, and Windows® clipboard data.
 Agent Tesla is available online for purchase under the guise of being a legitimate tool for managing your personal computer.

-BlackBerry Resources: Agent Tesla Infostealer and BlackBerry Prevents Agent Tesla Malware Attacks.
+BlackBerry Resources: How Agent Tesla Works and BlackBerry Prevents Agent Tesla Malware Attacks.